krausest/js-framework-benchmark/README.md

 There's nothing in table except for the column vanillajs-keyed at the right end of the first table.
 ![First Run Results](images/staticResults.png?raw=true "First Run Results")

-## Optional 6.1 Adding your new implementation to the results table.
+## 6.1 Adding your new implementation to the results table.

 (Notice: Updating common.ts is no longer necessary, super-vanillajs is visible in the result table)